brxken128/dexios/README.md

   - [x] Optimise memory usage in general too
 - [x] Further optimise the reading and handling of the data, especially in memory.
   - [x] Larger files in `hashing` mode will cause `dexios` to force quit, due to absurdly high memory usage.
 This is because the data is being copied in memory multiple times, instead of re-using the same buffer.
 I believe this needs a `Cursor` to resolve, and a patch will be released once I have found the best solution.
+- [ ] Refactor/split everything into semi-specialised files, to make the codebase more maintainable
+- [ ] Batch encrypt/decrypt via wildcards (e.g. *.txt)